SergiusAC/safelist/docs/features.md

 - All data is stored securely in the browser.
 - Supports working fully offline.

-## ☁️ Encrypted Sync with Yandex Disk
+## ☁️ Encrypted sync with cloud drives
-- Sync encrypted data to the cloud.
+- Sync encrypted data to the cloud drives (Dropbox, Yandex Disk).
-- Export and import as encrypted JSON files.

 ## 🔄 Import / Export
 - Full backups of notes and structure.